TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 Refer back to "confidence levels" above here.

-### Types of Team

-Team Topologies

 ### Collaboration

 So here's the bad news - complete autonomy is a pipe-dream, really.
-Even if you've got your engineering teams nicely aligned with the value they're delivering, and they've properly-isolated the work they do, and the data they manage, etc, you're still going to need to orchestrate their work and allow them to collaborate with each other.
+Even if you've got your delivery teams nicely aligned with the value they're delivering, and they've properly-isolated the work they do, and the data they manage, etc, you're still going to need to orchestrate their work and allow them to collaborate with each other.
 This is where Objectives and Key Results really come into their own, or at least if senior management understand them properly.
 (If they do, they should be called "leadership", really, not "management").

 If you're "doing OKRs" effectively, the head honchos should have clearly-articulated the top level objectives for *the whole organisation*, and lined everybody up to focus on them.
 This is what then allows teams to collaborate better - if we *all* know that the focus of our work for the next year is to increase company earnings from 22% to 27%, then that's the lever we can pull when we need another team to schedule in some changes to the API that provides access to the extra data we require to make our impact, but which they own.